 The Limited Liability Partnerships Act 2009

-The Limited Liability Partnerships Act 2009, commenced in 2016, provides for the creation of a new form of legal entity known as a limited liability partnership.
+The LLP Act provides for the creation of a legal entity known as a limited liability partnership.
 A limited liability partnership is a ‘body corporate’ with legal personality separate from its members.
 It enables each member to limit his/its liability for the partnership’s debts to an amount (usually the capital they have invested in the limited liability partnership) agreed with the other members of the limited liability partnership.

 Like general partnerships, a limited liability partnership can be formed by two or more (natural or legal) persons, including other limited liability partnerships, carrying on a business with a view to profit.